wyntonfranklin/videotube/README.md

 # VideoTube

-A YouTube clone built with PHP, MySQL, and JavaScript.
+A Clone of the VideoTube built with PHP, MySQL, and JavaScript.

 ## Getting Started